R30hedron/Into-the-Breach-Autosplitter/README.md

 * Automatic Timer Resets
 * Support for all three versions (Steam, GoG, Humble)

-To Do:
-* Find a way to correctly set the version without requiring the user to set it manually.
-    * Cannot use MainModuleSize, since all three versions have the same module size
-    * Cannot use FileVersion, since there is no version attached to Breach.exe
-    * Will probably have to use MD5, but that's clunky and not futureproof.

 Please forward any feedback, questions, or concerns to R30hedron on Discord (@R30hedron#9529)

 Special thanks to: